 in Southern New Jersey.
 Visit Grief Support Resources to learn more.

-- Make a vision board.
+Make a vision board.
 Gather images from magazines or other sources that remind you of your loved one, and glue them to a poster board.
-This can help you retrieve happy memories of the person and feel more in-touch with them.
-You can also take a photo of your board and share it with other loved ones.
+A vision board can help you retrieve happy memories and feel close to your loved one.

-- Create a memorial.
-Start something meaningful in your loved one’s memory.
-For instance, raise money or volunteer for a charity that has a connection to your loved one.
+Create a memorial.
+Raise money or volunteer for a charity that has a connection to your loved one.
 Or donate money to have your loved one’s name placed on a park bench or other memorial that supports a worthwhile cause.

-- Call up happy memories.
-Remembering past times with your loved one can help you feel close and say goodbye.
-Certain activities can support this process, such as listening to special music or making a playlist, looking through old photos, watching a special movie or TV show, or reading a certain book.
-You could also go to a place that brings back positive memories of your loved one.
+Call up happy memories.
+Remember your loved one and feel close to them by listening to special music or making a playlist, looking through old photos, watching a favorite TV show, or reading a certain book.
+Remembering past times with them can help you say goodbye.

 Coping with difficult feelings over not saying goodbye to someone who has died

 If you continue to struggle with guilt or anxiety over not saying goodbye before your loved one’s death, these strategies can help: